dhis2/notes/README.md

 This way of shipping core-apps is being phased out, but as of 2.29 it is still the primary way of shipping core applications.

+Refer to the documentation for the API on how to work with [apps inside of a DHIS2 context](https://docs.dhis2.org/master/en/developer/html/webapi_apps.html).